-CAUTION: Handle each memory module only by the card edges, making sure not to touch the middle of the memory module or metallic contacts.
+the middle of the memory module or metallic contacts.
 To avoid damaging the memory module, handle only one memory module at a time.

-- 5. Press the ejectors on the memory module socket down and out to allow the memory module to be inserted into the socket. - 6.
-Align the memory-module's edge connector with the alignment key of the memory-module socket, and insert the memory module in the socket.
+- Press the ejectors on the memory module socket down and out to allow the memory module to be inserted into the socket. - Align the memory-module's edge connector with the alignment key of the memory-module socket, and insert the memory module in the socket.